jlbradley1844/jlbradley1844.github.io/_posts/2018-04-12-personal-project-doom-loop.md

 * Any personal project should involve at most two technologies I'm unfamilair with, in the broadest sense.
 For the search engine, that realistically means the NLP library and Python 3; everything else the same as at work.
-In other words, don't compound it by trying to learn Chef in the critical path of deploying your technology, pick up VS Code instead of emacs just to try that out, etc.
+In other words, don't compound it by trying to learn Chef in the critical path of deploying your technology, pick up VS Code instead of emacs just to try that out, etc. If I'm learning a new computere language and a new IDE, then that's it - no other new technologies for that project!

 * For new technologies - and let's face it, personal projects are all about the new technologies - do a quick pilot of the risk